Ivo-Balbaert/The_Way_to_Mojo/book/1_What_is_Mojo.md

 # 1 – What is Mojo?
 The best way to describe Mojo is as a "Pythonic system programming language".

-Mojo is a new programming language*, with an initial focus on AI applications.
+Mojo is a new programming language* (not an experimental or research project), with an initial focus on AI applications.
 Over time, the whole spectrum of general-purpose programming will be covered.

+" Mojo is grounded on a great idea: a static, safe language with strong dynamic capacities and seamless integration with Python. "

-It is the first language which is completely based on the [MLIR compiler infrastructure](https://mlir.llvm.org/), so it can run on all hardware.
+It is the first language which is completely based on the [MLIR compiler infrastructure](https://mlir.llvm.org/), so it can run on all hardware (see image 9' 2023 LLVM talk).

+First the MLIR compiler was built.
+Then Python was chosen as the syntax, because Python is ubiquitous in AI and general software (Python in the no 1 programming language in the TIOBE index).

 It combines the usability of Python with the performance of C++/C and the safety of Rust.